lizrice/katacoda-scenarios/hello/step1.md

 ## Compile your app

-Clicking on commands, like the line below will copy and execute it in the terminal window on the bottom right of this screen.
+Clicking on commands like the line below, will copy and execute it in the terminal window on the bottom right of this screen.

 `CGO_ENABLED=0 go build -o hello hello.go`{{execute}}